escott3564/SalesDashboard/readme.txt

-﻿This SalesDashboard mobile app can be used as a stand-alone web application OR as an iPhone/iPad application.
-It can be used in every version of iPhone up through iPhone 7 (iOS 8).
+﻿This SalesDashboard mobile app can be used as a stand-alone web application OR as an Android application.
+It can be used in both Android 6 phones and tablets.